nworbnhoj/qwikgame/README.md

 ## Development

-qwikgame is currently developed with html, css, php, json, javascript, jquery and xml data files.
+qwikgame is currently developed with html, css, php, json, javascript and xml data files.
 [Behat](http://behat.org/) is used for testing.

 In qwikgame parlace; **matches** are played between **rival** **players** at **venues**.